24 Data Scientist CV Examples for 2026

 The takeaway from this section is simple: this is not where you should make a mistake.
 Storytime!
 When our co-founder was first applying for jobs after university, he realised about 20 applications in, he had spelt his name “Stepen” instead of “Stephen.”
 Don’t pull a Stepen.

-Data suggests that when your email is wrong, your response rate from companies drops to zero percent.
+Data suggests that when your email is incorrect, your response rate from companies drops to zero per cent.
 That’s just maths.
 We’ve seen exactly four data science CVs where the email address on the CV was incorrect.

 Ensure your email address is appropriate.
-While we don’t question the authenticity of your “[email protected]” email, it might be best not to use it when applying for jobs.
+While we don’t doubt the authenticity of your “[email protected]” email, perhaps avoid using it when applying for jobs.
 To be on the safe side, opt for a combination of your name and numbers for your email.

 General CV formatting tips